What is a mezuzah?

 “Blessed are You, Adonai our God, Sovereign of the universe, who has sanctified us through Your mitzvot and commanded us to affix a mezuzah.”

 After the blessing is recited, the mezuzah is attached to the doorpost with nails, glue, or screws, on the right side of the door as one enters the room.
 Position the mezuzah about a third of the way down from the top of the doorpost.
-Sephardic Jews and most Ashkenazim usually angle the mezuzah with the top tilted inward toward the interior of the house or room, while some Ashkenazim place the mezuzah in an upright position.
+Ashkenazic Jews usually angle the mezuzah with the top tilted inward toward the interior of the house or room, while some Sephardic Jews place the mezuzah in an upright position.